Skip to main content

 Example

-Let's consider a task T that can be done by worker A, B, or C. The length of the task and a cost associated with it depends on the chosen worker:
+Let's consider task T, which can be done by workers A, B, or C. The length of the task and a cost associated with it depends on the chosen worker:

 Each worker can execute only one task at a time.
-The remaining tasks are omitted in the model below though.
-The objective could be e.g. to minimize the total cost (also omitted in the model).
+However, the remaining tasks are omitted in the model below.
+The objective could be, e.g., to minimize the total cost (also omitted in the model).

 let model = new CP.Model;